OntimizeWeb/docs/_ontimize_web_ngx_map/configuration/04-o-geojson-layer.component.md

 ## Basic Example

-This is a basic example of a *Map* using the component *o-map-layer* inside to add new WMS layers to the map.
+This is a basic example of a *Map* using the component *o-map-layer* inside to add new GeoJson layers to the map.
 You can check a working example of GeoJson layers [here](https://try.imatia.com/ontimizeweb/v8/map/main/geojson)

 *HTML*